leipeng0825/metabolomics_10y_all_cause_mortality/README.md

-# Development of an Age- and Sex-Specific Metabolomics-Based Biological Ageing Clock for 10-Year Mortality Prediction
+# Development of Age- and Sex-Specific Metabolomics-Based Biological Ageing Clocks for 10-Year Mortality Prediction

 Code files in this repository covers the main analyses: